Sensible-Alternative Naturopathic Clinic

 What is sleep for?

-All animals, including humans, sleep.
-We literally cannot survive without it, and will die more quickly from lack of sleep than we will from lack of food.
-And yet, strangely, we do not yet understand what it actually is.
-Sleep is as inevitable as gravity and (like gravity) we do not know why it exists.
+We will die more quickly from lack of sleep than we will from lack of food.
+And yet, strangely, we do not yet understand exactly what sleep is.

-Lack of sleep causes immune dysfunction, insulin resistance, leptin resistance, obesity, carbohydrate craving, depression, poor cognitive function, cancer, accidental death and more.
+We do know that sleep is an active metabolic state that has restorative effects on the brain and body tissue.
+And we know that chronic lack of sleep causes immune dysfunction, insulin resistance, leptin resistance, obesity, carbohydrate craving, depression, poor cognitive function, cancer and much more.

 • Improved insulin sensitivity.
-Insulin-resistance can be induced in sleep deprived young adults. "[When] restricted to four hours [of sleep] a night, within a couple of weeks, you could make an 18-year-old look like a 60-year-old in terms of their ability to metabolize glucose," says Harvard sleep researcher Charles Czeisler.
-This is important information for PCOS sufferers.
+Insulin resistance can be induced in sleep-deprived young adults. "[When] restricted to four hours [of sleep] a night, within a couple of weeks, you could make an 18-year-old look like a 60-year-old in terms of their ability to metabolize glucose," says Harvard sleep researcher Charles Czeisler.
+This is important information for sufferers of pre-diabetes and PCOS.

 • Secretion of the appetite-suppressing hormone leptin.
 Sleep is when your appetite 'resets' itself.
 Lack of sleep will result in abnormal appetite and over-eating.